-We've shot weddings all over the country, including Chicago, Connecticut, Florida, Georgia, Hawaii, New Hampshire, New Jersey, New Orleans, New York, Maryland, Massachusetts, South Carolina, Rhode Island, Virginia, Washington DC and internationally in Antiqua, Canada, France, Nassau in the Bahamas and Mexico.
+We've shot weddings all over the country, including Charleston, Chicago, Connecticut, Florida, Georgia, Hawaii, New Hampshire, New Jersey, New Orleans, New York, Maryland, Massachusetts, South Carolina, Rhode Island, Virginia, Washington DC and internationally in Antiqua, Canada, France, Nassau in the Bahamas, Mexico and Spain.
 We'd love to travel to your wedding!

 Do You Provide Video Services?

 We do not, we are still photographers only but are happy to share a short list of videographers we enjoy working with.